 But I digress.
 Turned out, because I had our truck backed in the driveway for loading and all of us were too excited for the trip, nobody remembers clearly whether I closed it or not after we left.
 Happens to anyone at least 263 times right?

 Fortunately, as we backtracked just 26 miles home we saw that the garage door was completely SHUT.
 Secured.
 Cerrada.
 Knew it.
-I totally predicted that!
+I totally predicted that, just like how Donald Trump saw the pandemic coming.

 On another note, I have to find a way to stop this from happening again or I’m really pushing this marriage.